jzilg/blog/articles/why-you-should-not-use-null-in-javascript.md

 ## But of course...

-...if you are using a Library or JS core function that expects `null`, you should use it.
+...if you are using a library or JS core function that expects `null`, you should use it.